 Our Retired Clergy

-St, Andrew is blessed by the presence and gifts of many experienced and retired clergy who are part of the congregation.
+St. Andrew is blessed by the presence and gifts of many experienced and retired clergy who are part of the congregation.
 Revs.
-Bill Aber, Bob Boughton, Dick Harrison, Frank Iske, Catherine Robinson, Bob Shepperson, Carl Soderberg, Richard Stoops, and Don Wales are among our retired clergy that worship at St. Andrew.
-They continue to serve important roles by participating in pastoral care, social justice ministries, preaching, and counsel.
-Reverend Aber's Christmas Eve sermons have become a special tradition and highlight of the church year.
+Bill Aber, Dick Harrison, Frank Iske, Bill Renfro, Bob Shepperson, Carl Soderberg, Richard Stoops, and Joyce Thompson are among the retired clergy who worship at St. Andrew.

 See video of Roger's Faith Journey below.